 We need fats

-For years we were fed the ‘low fat’ mantra of losing weight – there was something so simple about it: fat makes you fat.
-This was entirely misleading We need fats, natural, healthy fats like those in nuts and seeds, oily fish like mackerel or salmon, avocados, eggs, and good olive oil.
+For years we were fed the ‘low fat’ mantra of losing weight.
+There was something so simple about it: fat makes you fat.
+But this is entirely misleading.
+We need fats, natural, healthy fats like those in nuts and seeds, oily fish like mackerel or salmon, avocados, eggs, and good olive oil.

 Fish: Salmon, mackerel herring, sardines, and tuna – all are a great source of Omega 3 essential fats.
-But if you don’t think you’re going to manage to get 4 portions of oily fish down you every week, take a good quality fish oil supplement, or good old cod liver oil!
-You’re looking for ‘Omega 3’s’ – Most of us have more than enough Omega 6’s in our diet (found in sunflower oil, sesame oil, dairy, and eggs), so it’s the 3’s you need more of.
+But if you don’t want to eat 4 portions of oily fish every week, take a good quality fish oil supplement.
+Good old cod liver oil works too!
+You’re looking for ‘Omega 3’s’.
+Most of us have more than enough Omega 6’s in our diet (found in sunflower oil, sesame oil, dairy, and eggs), so it’s the 3’s you need more of.

 Olive oil: Look for the words ‘cold-pressed’ and ideally your oil should be in a dark colored bottle (to protect it from light damage).
-Buy the best you can afford and never cook with good olive oil – it’s a waste as it ruins both the goodness and the taste!
+Don’t cook on high heats with good olive oil – it’s a waste as it ruins both the goodness and the taste.
 Cook with coconut oil instead and be generous with your olive oil in salads, poured over warm pasta and in soups.

 All of the above fats will help keep you lean and healthy as well as help you regulate a host of other helpful processes in your body.

-There’s the obvious sugar, in cakes, fizzy drinks, and desserts, but there’s also a lot of hidden sugar you may not even know you’re eating.
+When it comes to fat loss and sugar, there’s the obvious sugar to avoid.
+These are in cakes, fizzy drinks, and desserts, but there’s also a lot of hidden sugar you may not even know you’re eating.